gatsbyjs/gatsby/docs/blog/2019-05-22-cli-error-redesign/index.md

 ## How did this project come about?

 The CLI is the main entry point and interface people have (currently) for Gatsby.
 Everyone sees it!
-So it has a huge influence on people’s experience of Gatsby.
+So it has a huge influence on people's experience of Gatsby.

 We conducted 4 usability tests with awesome Gatsby users to learn how they do tasks using the Gatsby CLI and how they use error messages to debug their projects.
 Thanks [Simon Koelewijn](https://github.com/smnk), [Gene Smith](https://twitter.com/gene_r_smith), [Jonathan Prozzi](https://github.com/jonathanprozzi), and [Benjamin Lannon](https://github.com/lannonbr) for teaching us how you use the CLI, and thanks to [@sidharthachatterjee](https://github.com/sidharthachatterjee), [@wardpeet](https://github.com/wardpeet), [@pieh](https://github.com/pieh), [@m-allanson](https://github.com/m-allanson), [@gillkyle](https://github.com/gillkyle) for copiloting the interviews with me and helping turn what we learned into action.